MCP server: A step-by-step guide to building from scratch

 Prompt: Create a Linear issue under a given project, change the label to “TODO,” add a comment under the problem, and once everything is done, message about the issue creation status on a Slack channel.

-We have now reached the end of the article, but before that, here are some final thoughts.
+We have now reached the end of the article; however, before concluding, we would like to share some final thoughts.

 Conclusion